 Job stability is a thing of the past.
 Now we even have to worry if our job is going to be there for us next week or next month.
 Things can change quickly, and it’s easy to get caught off guard.
 Gone are the days of a 50-year career working for the same company and then getting a gold watch and an excellent retirement plan.
 A lot of companies hire workers as contractors and don’t even offer healthcare and retirement plans.

 So it’s up to us, and us alone, to take control of our own financial future.
 Yes, it will be difficult.
 Yes, it will be time-consuming.
 Yes, it will take discipline.
 But the alternative is years or even decades of worry and a mediocre retirement.
 I for one, am not going to accept that!

 There are alternatives out there to get ahead, and starting your own online business is one of them.

 Starting your own online business.

-There’s only so many coupons you can clip and limits to how low you can keep your housing and other expenses.
+There are only so many coupons you can clip and limits to how low you can keep your housing and other expenses.
 The only way to get ahead is to earn more money.
 And that means either taking another job or starting your own business.
-To many, this sounds like something the only college educated and or rich people can do.
+To many, this sounds like something the only college-educated and or rich people can do.
 Nothing could be further from the truth.
 We are living at a time where there are billions of people in the world with access to the internet, and many of them want and need other people’s help.
-You can become someone who can offer help these people.
+You can become someone who can offer help to these people.